rachelmarin/review-the-villagers/README.md

 # review-the-villagers
 This app allows you to review and rate your favorite and not so favorite "Animal Crossing New Horizon" villagers!

 Have fun!

 ## Start up
 To use this application please fork and clone this repository and open in your machine's text editor.

+First cd into villagers-backend in the terminal shell.

-In your terminal shell type the following:
+Next in your terminal shell type the following:

 "bundle install"